awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/gg-cli-deployment.md

   `MERGE` and `RESET` are case\-sensitive and must be in upper case\.
 + `--groupId`, `-g`\.
 The target thing group for the deployment\.
 + `--merge`, `-m`\.
 The name and version of the target component that you want to add or update\.
 You must provide the component information in the format `<component>=<version>`\.
 Use a separate argument for each additional component to specify\.
 If needed, use the `--runWith` argument to provide the `posixUser` and `posixGroup` information for running the component\.
 + `--runWith`\.
-The `posixUser` and `posixGroup` information for running a component\.
+The `posixUser` and `posixGroup` information for running a generic or Lambda component\.
 You must provide this information in the format `<component>:posixUser=<user>[:<group>]`\.
 For example, `HelloWorld:posixUser=ggc_user:ggc_group`\.
 Use a separate argument for each additional option to specify\.

   For more information, see [Configure the user and group that run components](configure-greengrass-core-v2.md#configure-component-user)\.
 + `--systemLimits`\.
-The system resource limits to apply to components' processes on the core device\.
+The system resource limits to apply to generic and non\-containerized Lambda components' processes on the core device\.
 You can configure the maximum amount of CPU and RAM usage that each component's processes can use on the core device\.
 Specify a serialized JSON object or a file path to a JSON file\.
 The JSON object must have the following format\.

   ```
   {  \